-In any case, eliminating enemies gives you various kinds of loot used for the aforementioned upgrading, but the player can also explore for additional goodies hidden in cooler boxes and crates.
+In any case, eliminating enemies gives you various kinds of currency used for the aforementioned upgrading, but the player can also explore for additional goodies hidden in cooler boxes and crates.
 You will know it is loot because they are all painted shocking pink for some reason.
 Who the hell was making all this pink paint before the apocalypse!?
-Far Cry: New Dawn this is your fault.
+Far Cry: New Dawn this is somehow your fault.

 Boy you shur got a purdy mouth

 Despite bandits having an unhealthy obsession with the colour pink, RAGE 2 is graphically quite varied.
 As mentioned, the Arks have been terraforming the Earth again, which means that forests and wetlands have begun to pop up in certain parts of the wasteland.
 This makes for a nice distinction between the missions when the same vegetation and rocks begin to get a little stale on the eyes.

 This game is also much more expansive and more vertical than the claustrophobic canyons or corridors of the first one.
 There was the occasional texture pop-in while driving across the landscape at high speed, but the mountains did a reasonable job of hiding this in the distance.
 The slow but steady day-night cycle also produced some gorgeous sunsets, and I never felt that the wide variety of textures in the landscapes ever repeated themselves.
 Avalanche is really good at this stuff.

 During combat, the game is more than capable of handling a large variety of explosions and particle effects when the action intensifies.
 This is particularly noticeable when you use the nanotech abilities embedded within the ranger armour.
 These are movement-based attacks which allow for devastating melee damage on the punks and muties, and I suppose I do not have to explain what everyone’s favourite, Shatter, does…